 [PR.
 5.5.6 - 002] Subject to regional or national regulatory requirements and operator policy, the 5G system shall be able to provide its public warning system with a warning notification based on sensing result indicating disasters or other emergencies (e.g., flooding) in a given geographic area in a timely manner.

+Table 5.5.6-1 Performance requirements of sensing for flooding in smart cities